 Poultry enclosures must be kept in a clean and sanitary condition at all times.
 Droppings need to be cleaned out regularly and either buried, or in the case of poultry manure, may be composted for use as mulch or soil conditioner.
 Any dropped food needs to be removed or returned to the vermin-proof container.

-Any dead animals or birds must be disposed of in a sanitary manner.
+Any dead animals or birds must be disposed of in a sanitary manner (these can be placed in your organics bin).

 Shelter floor litter